 “The cloud is the new data center,” said Lapp.

 “It’s great for securing internet traffic and brining business objectives together.”
-He also listed CIO Objectives which include:
+During his Summit keynote, he also listed CIO Objectives which include:

 • CLOUD FIRST – Enabling a faster time to market and IT agility for business needs